Water softeners are whole-home water treatment systems, so they need to be installed as close as possible to water’s entry into your home.

 Can you put a water softener in a crawl space?

 Yes, you can put a water softening unit in a crawl space, but some crawl spaces may be too small for a system of this size.
 Measure your available space carefully and decide whether or not the system will fit comfortably.
-If you only have room in a crawl space for a softener, consider buying a smaller system that’s designed to be installed in tighter locations.
+If you only have room in a crawl space for a softener, consider buying a smaller system that’s designed to be installed in tighter locations, like those in mobile homes.